 - Halifax: $90 to $150 per sq. ft.

 - Winnipeg: $130 to $350 per sq. ft.

 - Vancouver: $200 to $350 per sq. ft.

 It is cheaper to build a home in smaller cities, towns, and villages.
 You should also note that the above-average costs do not account for the cost of buying land and the cost of permits.
-These added costs are the key reason most people choose to renovate existing properties as opposed to building a new home.
+These added costs are the key reason most people end up choosing to do just kitchen, basement or bathroom renovation to upgrade the existing properties as opposed to building a new home.